veeradurga22/EmailSender/README.md

 #Note:
- While giving the login credentials in the code .. we are using the third party apps, Email won't allow then .. to all the mail to send using this we have to ON the 'Less Security Apps' in the Manage My accoount in Mail.
+ While giving the login credentials in the code .. we are using the third party app ( Using python code ), Email won't allow then .. to all the mail to send using this we have to ON the 'Less Security Apps' in the Manage My accoount in Mail.